- What can a website do for your business?

 - Content Management System: It is a tool to design your web and upload your content.

-- Professional Email: Allows you to have your domain name in the email address instead of Gmail or other similar services.
-(For example email@example.com)
+- Professional Email: This allows you to have your domain name in the email address instead of Gmail or other similar services.
+(For example firstname.lastname@example.org)